 How long is a piece of string?
 How many grains of sand are there on a beach?
 How many stars are there in the Galaxy?
 These questions are nigh on impossible to answer.

-The same is true for the number of black holes in the Universe, as it has been postulated that there are so many you couldn't ever hope to count them.
+The same is true for the number of black holes in the universe, as it has been postulated that there are so many they couldn't ever be counted.

 We can, however, make some educated guesses.